The Alay Traverse

 Getting to the trailhead

-Low Route: Starting from Osh you can take a “marshrutka” (minibus) from the “New Central Bus Station” to the town of Kyzyl-Kiya and get off before that town in the village of Kök-Jar.
+Low Route trailhead: Starting from Osh you can take a “marshrutka” (minibus) from the “New Central Bus Station” to the town of Kyzyl-Kiya and get off before that town in the village of Kök-Jar.
 The cost in 2025 was 170 som.
 Pay for your ticket at the ticket window and then go find the mini-bus with Kyzyl-Kiya written in the front.
 Kyzyl-Kiya in the local alphabet is Кызыл-Кия.

-In Kök-Jar the taxis headed to the south are parked just south of where the road to Anshir-Ata intersects the main highway.
+In Kök-Jar the taxis headed to the south are parked just south of where the road to Abshir-Ata intersects the main highway.
 If your offline map is based on Open Street Map data and is regularly updated, you will see the taxi stand I added, labelled “Taxis to Abshir-Ata Waterfall.”
 The drivers will understand that you as a foreign tourist want to go to the Abshir-Ata waterfall, not the lower village of the same name.
 But to be sure you can add the Russian word for waterfall to your request.
 The drivers who drop you off will be returning empty, so you will be paying the cost equivalent to a round trip.
 I paid the asking price of 1000 som as a single passenger and with the driver agreeing to leave immediately.

 Tourists in previous years reported a fee station where they paid a small fee to go see the waterfall.
 I saw nothing and paid nothing.
 The driver stopped me off in a small parking area a 30-second walk from the waterfall.